(Banner photo by Paul Denbow)

 Though these craft are narrow beam, they ride very well in waves and are really fun to drive!
 They would be very good anywhere as a sleek, fast, classy little boat with history to fish or crab from!

 'Twisted Oyster Boats' evolved from this effort, and is a trademark of Loheed Technologies.
-Loheed Technologies offers Design, Naval Architecture, Marine Engineering and fabrication work including fiberglass/epoxy and carbon/epoxy composites.
-We use Rhinoceros and SolidWorks 3D CAD software for design, then program parts for cutting on the CNC router writing the G-Codes using 'MADCam' and our own proprietary Rhinoceros plug-in, 'NCNinja'.
+Loheed Technologies offers Design, Marine Engineering and fabrication work including metal fabrication, MIG, TIG and stick welding, machine shop services, fiberglass/epoxy and carbon/epoxy composites.
+We use Rhinoceros, Delftship, and SolidWorks 3D CAD software for design, then program parts for cutting on the CNC router writing the G-Codes using 'MADCam' and our own proprietary Rhinoceros plug-in, 'NCNinja'.
 The in-house CNC router has a 50" x 100" x 6" capacity and is capable of full 3D.
+Our 'new' lathe is a 1948 Monarch 10EE toolroom lathe with a Digital Readout added, the finest of the 'old school' lathes with the latest upgrades!

 Loheed Technologies is a proud partner in 'The Island Group', working with Island Engineering, Inc. to design and build motion control systems for high speed ships.
-Rick Loheed is the Chief Hydro-dynamicist and a Senior Engineer for the company, while President Bill McFann and Vice President Tim Pannone maintain operations a the IEI facility on St. George Island.
-The Island Engineering, Inc. machine shop has a CNC mill, a Lagun mill with digital gauging, several lathes, gas, stick, MIG & TIG welding capabilities.
-The 'Twisted Oyster' team race boat's clutch and propeller shaft were machined at Island Engineering, Inc.
+Rick Loheed is the Chief Hydro-dynamicist and a Senior Engineer for IEI.
+President Bill McFann and Vice President Tim Pannone maintain operations a the IEI facility on St. George Island.
+The Island Engineering, Inc. machine shop has a CNC mill, a Lagun mill with digital gauging, a larger Pratt & Whitney lathe, gas, stick, MIG & TIG welding capabilities.